Essex & Orleans County - Museum Directory

-The museum is owned and operated by the Orleans County Historical Society, which in 1916 rescued the four-story granite building from demolition and has since used it to display collections of 18th-, 19th-, and early 20th-century New England furniture, paintings, decorative arts, tools, local folk art, folk technology, and a small research library.
+The museum is owned and operated by the Orleans County Historical Society.
+The Society assumed ownership of the four-story granite dormitory in 1916.
+The dormitory, named Athenian Hall, was built by Alexander Twilight (1795-1858), Brownington Academy's most prominent headmaster, minister and educator.
+Mr. Twilight was especially notable as he was of African American decent, served in the VT State Legislature and was an influential community leader.
+The Society rescued the impressive building from demolition and has since used it to display collections of 18th-, 19th-, and early 20th-century New England furniture, paintings, decorative arts, tools, local folk art, folk technology, and a small research library.
 There are 23 rooms of permanent exhibits including 11 "town rooms" representing 11 of the 18 towns in the county.
 Today, the museum complex includes the Samuel Read Hall House (1831), Cyrus Eaton House (c.
 1834), the Alexander Twilight Homestead (c.
-1830), the Lawrence Barn (c.1840) and Prospect Hill Observatory, and 55 acres of open land.
-Activities include guided tours of the museum, an annual antique engine show, and Old Stone House Day (Sunday nearest Bennington Battle Day), heritage craft and small scale agricultural workshops, a day camp, and special cultural and educational programs.
+1830), the Lawrence Barn (c.1840), the Brownington Academy Grammar School (c.
+1823) and Prospect Hill Observatory, and 55 acres of open agricultural land.
+Activities include guided tours of the museum, an annual antique engine show, and Old Stone House Day (Sunday nearest Bennington Battle Day), heritage craft and agricultural workshops, a day camp, recreational opportunities and special cultural programs.
 The museum also provides a variety of educational programs to schools in the region.

 Westfield Historical Society